2026 comparison · 7 UK vendors

 Which is the best AML software for UK accountants and law firms?

-There is no single 'best' — it depends on practice size, sector focus, and budget.
-For mid-market UK accountancy practices and law firms — multi-partner, multi-office, 1,000-10,000 client portfolios — Certivus is the primary recommendation.
-Smaller firms have a clear entry path via the recurring free tier.
+There is no single 'best'; it depends on practice size, sector focus, and budget.
+For mid-market UK accountancy practices and law firms; multi-partner, multi-office, 1,000-10,000 client portfolios; Certivus is the primary recommendation.
+Smaller firms have a clear entry path via a free account to start.
 For law firms doing conveyancing or probate, Thirdfort is the legal-sector specialist.
 For enterprise-scale global practices, SmartSearch leads on feature breadth.
 For tech platforms wanting an API, ComplyCube is the cleanest fit.
 For complex global entity work, First AML's concierge model justifies the premium price.

 • Small/mid UK accountancy: Certivus